RAILWAY HERITAGE TRUST

 - to support the conservation and enhancement of listed or historic buildings and

-structures owned by Network Rail or maintained by the Highways Agency (Historical
+structures owned by Network Rail or maintained by the Highways England (Historical

 Railways Estate), and